 Type 5: Stop researching past the point of diminishing returns.
 Set a research timer: 2 hours max per decision.

 Type 6: Stop seeking more input.
 After 3 opinions, decide.
-More data won’t reduce your anxiety.
+More data will not reduce your anxiety.

 Type 7: Stop starting new things.
 Finish one thing completely before beginning another.